Geometric rigidity of quasi-isometries in horospherical products: Introduction

 Let $X$ and $Y$ be two Gromov hyperbolic spaces, and let $\beta_X:X\to\mathbb{R} $ and $\beta_Y:Y\to \mathbb{R}$ be two Busemann functions.
 We call height functions $h_X$ and $h_Y$ the opposite of the Busemann functions.
 The horospherical product of $X$ and $Y$, denoted by $X\bowtie Y$, is defined as the set of points in $X\times Y$ such that the two Busemann functions (or the height functions) add up to zero.

-To a Busemann function is associated a unique point on the boundary, we call \textit{vertical} any geodesic ray in the equivalence class of that point on the boundary. \\\\In order to generalize the proof of Eskin, Fisher and Whyte developed in \cite{EFW1} and \cite{EFW2}, the horospherical products have to be equipped with appropriate measures presented in Definition \ref{DefAdmissible2}.
+A Busemann function is associated with a unique point on the boundary.
+We call any geodesic ray in the equivalence class of this point a \textit{vertical} geodesic ray. \\\\In order to generalize the proof of Eskin, Fisher and Whyte developed in \cite{EFW1} and \cite{EFW2}, the horospherical products have to be equipped with appropriate measures presented in Definition \ref{DefAdmissible2}.

 Briefly speaking, for the measured space $(X,\mu^X)$, the measure $\mu^X$ must verify three assumptions.
 Assumption $(E1)$ allows us to disintegrate $\mu^X$ on its horospheres, assumption $(E2)$ provides us with a bounded geometry on horospheres and $(E3)$ ensures an exponential contraction (of exponent $m$) of the horospheres' measures in the upward vertical direction. \\\\Let $X$ (respectively $X'$, $Y$, $Y'$) be a horopointed admissible space with exponential growth parameter $m$ (respectively $m'$, $n$, $n'$).